This statement applies to content published on islington.gov.uk.

 AbilityNet has advice on making your device easier to use if you have a disability.

-- report it online using a feedback form
+- report it online using our contact form

 - call 020 7527 2000 or minicom 020 7527 1900